lichtkind/Graphics-Toolkit-Color/README.md

 ### PREREQUISITES

-    Carp 1.35 or higher

-    Optionally modules of the Graphics::ColorNames::* namespace are required if your color definitions calls for them.
+    Optionally modules of the Graphics::ColorNames::* namespace are required if your color definitions calls for them or you use the feature 'closest_name' with an argument.
-    (see POD chapter: new( 'standard:color' ) for details) Get them all by Bundle::Graphics::ColorNames.
+    (see POD chapter: new( 'scheme:color' ) for details) Get them all by installing [Bundle::Graphics::ColorNames](https://metacpan.org/pod/Bundle::Graphics::ColorNames).

+    during installation Test::More is needed

+    up to version 1.71 the module needed Carp